philippseith/signalr/README.md

 This repository contains an implementation of both a SignalR server and a client in go.
 The implementation is based on the work of
 David Fowler at https://github.com/davidfowl/signalr-ports.
-The server currently supports transport over WebSockets, Server Sent Events and TCP.
+The client and server support transport over WebSockets, Server Sent Events and TCP.
-The client supports transport over Websockets and TCP.
 The supported protocol encoding is JSON.